AgregoreWeb/agregore-browser/README.md

 		- [x] `ctrl+[` and `ctrl+]` for navigating history
 		- [x] `ctrl+l` for selecting the navigation bar
 	- [ ] saveAs context menu (using fetch and fs.createWriteStream())
-	- [ ] Persist windows on application quit
+	- [x] Persist windows on application quit
 - [ ] fetch API for hyperdrives [GH issue](https://github.com/cliqz-oss/dat-webext/issues/159)
 	- [ ] Creating an archive (scoped to page origin)
 	- [ ] PUT/DELETE methods for files / folders
 	- [ ] Track created archives for origin in a DB
 	- [ ] Access control prompt for writing to origin
+- [ ] Sync folder with hyperdrive
+	- [ ] Sync from folder to hyperdrive
+	- [ ] Sync to folder from hyperdrive
 - [ ] Better browser history
 	- [x] As an extension?
 	- [x] Save history to a DB